-Ukraine war: Russian rocket attack kills 20 in Vinnytsia
+Ukraine war: 20 killed in Russian rocket attack on Vinnytsia

 By George Wright